 Just a few weeks ago we finished our master bathroom makeover on a tiny budget (about $300!) and I received several requests for a tutorial on how to make the mirror.
 Full disclosure--covering our mirror wasn't my original idea!
-I spotted it at Cherished Bliss several months ago and I was determined to try it for ourselves!
+I spotted it first at Cherished Bliss several months ago and I was determined to try it for ourselves!

 Our frame size ended up being 66" x 42."
 I give dimensions as a guideline below, but PLEASE measure your own mirror and adjust your measurements accordingly!

 The wood frame itself is made from basic pine boards.
 We stained the frame Rustic Gray and roughed it up a bit with a sanding block, nails, and a rough gloss treatment.
 We attached our wood frame to the mirror using a few joist hangers and at the bottom we used a few command strips.

 Scroll down for a supply list, an illustration overview, and a few process pictures!

 This article contains affiliate links, you can read my full disclosure here.

 Rustic Wood Mirror Frame

 -Cut 4 pieces at 45 degrees, about 12" long